ChrstphrHll/npc_gen/students/Valerya Haldreithen.md

 ### Description
 - Triton Druid from Whyndiem
 - 1st year Assault student in Fiesn
-- short wavy brunette hair that's messy, Pale Brown eyes, and Spring Green skin
+- shoulder length straight strawberry blond hair that's plain, Pale Brown eyes, and Spring Green skin
 - Is Fair and Mechanical, and has Courage as their ideal

 ### Organizations